 An enriched, integrated pre-service course and content experience that provides an overview of schooling and classrooms from the perspectives of language, gender, socioeconomic status, ethnic and academic diversity, and equity with an emphasis on factors that facilitate learning.
 The course provides students with opportunities to participate in early field observations of P-12 special populations and should be aligned as applicable with State Board for Educator Certification Pedagogy and Professional Responsibilities standards.
 Must include a minimum of 16 contact hours of field experience in P-12 classrooms with special populations.
+Prequisite: EDUC 1301.
+Credit 3 semester hours.

-EMERGENCY MEDICAL SERVICES (EMSP)
+EMERGENCY MEDICAL SERVICES (EMSP AND HPRS)

-1160 - Clinical - Emergency Medical Technology (1-6) 51.0904
+EMSP 1260 - Clinical-EMT (0-9) 51.0904

 A health-related work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
 Direct supervision is provided by the clinical professional.
+Credit 2 semester hours.